music dictionary : As - As

 assoc.abbreviation of 'associate', 'associated', 'association'

-associare(Italian) join, associate
+associare(Italian) to join, to associate

-associarsi(Italian) join forces, enter into a partnership
+associarsi(Italian) to join forces, to enter into a partnership

-associarsi a(Italian) join, subscribe to
+associarsi a(Italian) to join, to subscribe to

 Associated Board of the Royal Schools of Musicor ABRSM, an educational body that provides examinations in music.
 Often referred to simply as the "Associated Board", the organisation is based in London, but runs examination centres all over the world.
 In addition, the ABRSM is a publishing house for music, that produces syllabuses, music pieces and exam papers which assist students in preparing for their exams